Everyone will agree that taking care of yourself is important, but how do you really know you’re doing a good job of it?

 Everyone is prone to take their health for granted.
 You don’t know what you have until it’s gone.
 That goes for all kinds of good things from relationships, to cars, to just about anything of value.

 If you’re going to value self-care, it’s going to be because you’ve got some perspective.
-You’ve realized how important it is.
+You’ve realized its importance.
 You’re probably older.
 It’s one of those things that only become apparent over time.

-Outside of experiencing the effects of a lack for yourself, the best way to appreciate its importance is to look at the effects its a lait on other people.
+Outside of experiencing the effects of a lack for yourself, the best way to appreciate its importance is to look at the effects of its lack on other people.

 Dimensions of self-care